OTHER SUSTAINABLE RAW MATERIALS

 Every child, no matter where they are born, deserves an education.
 In 2013, Mars partnered with Pratham, the largest non-governmental education organization in India, to provide quality education to children in some of the largest Indian mint-producing regions.
 Together, we’re increasing the number of kids in schools and encouraging parents to take an active part in their children’s education.

-Whether it’s sugar, mint, dairy or other raw materials, Mars is working to create a sustainable supplier base for every raw material we use en masse.
+Whether it’s sugar, corn, dairy or other raw materials, Mars is working to create a sustainable supplier base for every raw material we use en masse.